DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/Thingsboard.md

 	return msg.temperature < 35;

 4. Connect the "Save Timeseries" module with our script.
 You can connect the modules by dragging and dropping.
-Select the label "Success" and click on "Add".
+Select the label `Success` and click on "Add".
 ![Temperature Validation Node](/img/tb/4.png)

 ![Temperature Validation Node](/img/tb/5.png)